-In this 2.5-hour block class taught by Mrs. Abbotoy, our youngest learners will enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand:
+By popular demand, Bluebonnet is pleased to announce we are opening a THIRD section of Kaleidoscope in 2022-2023 in order to allow more students to participate in this 2.5-hour block class, in which our youngest learners enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand:

-Recitation—Students will recite Scripture together.
-We focus on one Bible passage for 8 weeks and this passage will also be recited together in the Lunch Assembly.
+Recitation—Students recite Scripture together.
+We focus on one Bible passage for 8 weeks, and this passage is also recited together in the Lunch Assembly.
 Each week students are invited to prepare a short poem, Bible verse, or passage of interest to recite for the class.

 Nature Study—Students take nature walks outside and also observe and study objects from nature brought to class by the teacher.
 Students are encouraged to bring specimens from nature for study also.
 We study the specimens through discussion, nature journaling, and interaction with the object.